 “Pre-canned reports aren’t enough.
 When you’re living in that world, you’re not taking advantage of all the possibilities your data can lead to.”

 See how self-service BI and customization have helped Snowflake decrease their IT backlog by 20%—read the full case study here.

 There are a few key best practices to keep in mind when it comes to self-service analytics:

 The first step to launching self-service analytics is ensuring that all of your data is easily accessible to those who need it.
-This means having a central repository, like a cloud data warehouse, where data can be stored and accessed and ensuring that data is properly tagged and organized.
+This means having a central repository—like a cloud data warehouse—where data can be stored and accessed, ensuring that data is properly tagged and organized.

 Another important aspect of self-service analytics is ensuring users have an intuitive and engaging interface to explore data.
 It should be easy to use and navigate, and provide the user with the ability to customize their experience.

 With so many users creating insights from data, it’s important to encourage collaboration so people aren’t reinventing the wheel.
-This means empowering business users to share reports and push insights to tools like Google Sheets, Excel, Slack, and email so that insights can be circulated more widely.
+This means empowering business users to share reports and push insights to tools like Google Sheets, Microsoft Teams, Slack, and email so that insights can be circulated more widely.

 Self-service analytics relies on quality data, so it's important to follow best practices for data governance.
 This means ensuring that your data is well-managed and controlled.
 Without proper data governance, your self-service analytics efforts will be at risk.

 Finally, it is important to iterate on self-service analytics programs continuously.
 This means intaking feedback and making changes and improvements on an ongoing basis so that the program can continue to meet users' needs.
 Additionally, it is important to track metrics so that progress can be monitored and issues can be addressed in real-time.

 When choosing a self-service analytics platform, there are a few things to keep in mind, such as: